Configuring Azure Active Directory as an OIDC Identity Provider

 Use the search bar to find your app registration, and click on its listing in the search results.

-Under Reply URLs, configure and save the URI of the form
+Under Reply URLs, configure and save the URL using the following pattern:

 ORIGIN-KEYis based on the Identity Provider Name you set in the SSO Operator Dashboard in Set Up OIDC Identity Provider in SSO as shown below.
 Do not use spaces or uppercase letters in this value.
 You might need to change this later.